Justice (Red Dwarf)

 "Justice" is the third episode of science fiction sitcom Red Dwarf Series IV and the twenty-first episode in the series run.
 It was first broadcast on the British television channel BBC2 on 28 February 1991; although it was planned to be broadcast as the second episode, it was moved back in the schedule by the BBC.
-Written by Rob Grant and Doug Naylor, and directed by Ed Bye, the episode features the crew's visit to a high-tech prison where Rimmer is charged with the death of the Red Dwarf crew.
+The episode was written by Rob Grant and Doug Naylor, and directed by Ed Bye and features the crew's visit to a high-tech prison where Rimmer is charged with the death of the Red Dwarf crew.

 Plot

-Whilst Dave Lister spends a week in the medibay with a bout of space mumps, Red Dwarf picks up an escape pod from a prison ship that was transporting dangerous criminals.
-Lister and Cat discover the pod belongs to one Barbara Bellini, and in his eagerness to meet her Cat activates the one-way thaw process.
-Arnold Rimmer and Kryten discover this and inform the others they learned that the ship suffered a revolt that destroyed it and only two people managed to escape – female prison guard Barbara Bellini, and a psychotic mass-murdering simulant.
+Whilst Dave Lister (Craig Charles) spends a week in the medibay with a bout of space mumps, Red Dwarf picks up an escape pod from a prison ship that was transporting dangerous criminals.
+Lister and Cat (Danny John-Jules) discover the pod belongs to one Barbara Bellini, and in his eagerness to meet her Cat activates the one-way thaw process.
+Arnold Rimmer (Chris Barrie) and Kryten (Robert Llewellyn) discover this and inform the others they learned that the ship suffered a revolt that destroyed it and only two people managed to escape – female prison guard Barbara Bellini, and a psychotic mass-murdering simulant.
 Unsure as to which of the two is in the pod, the group are forced to transport it to the prison ship's assigned destination of Justice World – a prison complex that held trials for criminals, sentenced them for the crimes they committed and incarcerated them within, punishing them by making the consequences of any crime they commit happen to themselves through a Justice Field.
 Upon arriving, the complex's computer system scans the groups' minds, and convicts Rimmer on 1,167 counts of second-degree murder – the total number that died on Red Dwarf from his faulty drive-plate repair – sentencing him to 9,328 years imprisonment within the complex.

 The group opt to prove that Rimmer was not responsible.
 Kryten acts as Rimmer's defence counsel, claiming that Rimmer's immense guilt stems from his own inflated sense of importance, and that he would never have been given the task in the first place if he was known to have been incompetent and insignificant.
 Despite being deeply offended by Kryten's defence, Rimmer is found not guilty and allowed to go.
-Before the group can leave, they discover that the pod opened in their absence and that the psychopathic simulant had been within it, now coming to hunt them down.
+Before the group can leave, they discover that the pod opened in their absence and that the psychopathic simulant (Nicholas Ball) had been within it, now coming to hunt them down.
 Lister opts to confront it but struggles to hurt it until he recalls how Justice World works, thus taunting the simulant to attack him and be harmed in response to its "crimes", eventually dying from its own attempt to strangle Lister.
 Upon returning to Red Dwarf, Lister questions the futility of absolute justice, much to his friends' dislike, only to fall down an open manhole when he is not looking.